ginugat/PageRank/README.md

 As part of Information Retrievel course assignment, implemented PageRank algorithm.

 # Input Format
-The the python file accepts a text file of Adjacency matrix with three columns (i, j, k) where each row will denote information for a cell.
+The the python file accepts a text file of Adjacency matrix with three columns of ints (i, j, k) where each row will denote information for a cell.
 A row of the form "i j k" denotes that the matrix contains a value k at the row i column j.
 Run the file python <a href = "https://github.com/ginugat/PageRank/blob/master/PageRankImplementation.py"> pageRankImplementation.py </a> and as prompted, give the path of the Adjacency Matrix of above format as input.

 The Algorithm outputs: